US warns extremists may strike as virus restrictions ease

 “Violent extremists may seek to exploit the easing of COVID-19-related restrictions across the United States to conduct attacks against a broader range of targets after previous public capacity limits reduced opportunities for lethal attacks,” the bulletin said.

-Without naming any specific potential targets, it notes that historically extremists motivated by racial and ethnic hatred have targeted religious institutions and crowded businesses or gatherings.
+Without naming any specific potential targets, it notes that, historically, extremists motivated by racial and ethnic hatred have targeted religious institutions and businesses or gatherings.

 The National Terrorism Advisory System bulletin issued by the Department of Homeland Security is an extension of one issued earlier this year in the wake of the Jan.
 6 attack on the U.S. Capitol.
 That alert was due to expire Saturday.

+“Today’s terrorism-related threat landscape is more complex, more dynamic, and more diversified than it was several years ago," DHS Secretary Alejandro Mayorkas said in releasing the new bulletin.

+Both Mayorkas and Attorney General Merrick Garland testified to a Senate committee this week that racially or ethnically motivated violent extremists pose the greatest domestic threat to the country at the moment.

-The previous bulletin warned of the lingering potential for violence from people motivated by anti-government sentiment after President Joe Biden’s election, suggesting the Jan.
-6 riot at the Capitol may embolden extremists and set the stage for additional attacks.
+The national terrorism bulletin issued in January, which expires Aug.
+13, warned of the lingering potential for violence from people motivated by antigovernment sentiment after President Joe Biden’s election, suggesting the Jan.
+6 riot at the Capitol may have emboldened extremists and set the stage for additional attacks.

-The department did not cite any specific plots then either, but pointed to “a heightened threat environment across the United States” that it believed would persist for weeks after Biden’s Jan.
-20 inauguration.
-This new alert expires Aug.
-13.
+That sentiment is still present, with the latest alert noting online calls for violence against politicians, law enforcement, and government buildings.
+“Many of the threats outlined in today’s bulletin persist from the long shadow cast by the Jan.
+6 attack on the Capitol," said Rep. Bennie Thompson, a Mississippi Democrat who serves as chairman of the House Committee on Homeland Security.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.